 In live casinos, you need to play for high stakes to access the European wheel version of roulette.
-If you are playing at an online casino in a regulated state such as New Jersey, you’ll be able to enjoy better odds at smaller stakes.
+If you are playing at a real money casino in a regulated state such as New Jersey, you’ll be able to enjoy better odds at smaller stakes.

 This page on the European game starts with an explanation of how this game differs from the other versions, before going on to look at some of the most popular bets you can enjoy.

 Next up, the free European Roulette game from NetEnt is reviewed, before finishing with roulette strategy.

 The main differences between various versions of roulette are the number of zeros on the wheel.

 The more zeros there are, the worse it is for the player, as the house edge increases.
 The worst wheels for this are those with three zeros, which offer an edge of 7.89%.

 A standard game in American roulette features two zeros, which reduces the house edge to 5.26%.
 However, a standard European roulette wheel features just a single zero, which sees a further reduction of the house edge to 2.7%.

 For this reason, many will choose the European game over the American game, due to the simple fact that you are more likely to win.

 There is also French roulette, which features a single zero, and a rule that can halve the house edge again on particular bets.